-In 2018, the American Lung Association in Mississippi will continue to educate and advocate to state legislators about the benefits of tobacco control policies, including increasing the state's cigarette tax by $1.50 per pack.
-In order to meet the bold goals in Mississippi, state legislators will need to recognize the health and economic burden of tobacco use and exposure to secondhand smoke.
-The Lung Association in Mississippi will continue to work with partners in the Smokefree Mississippi coalition to ensure successful passage and preservation of comprehensive local smokefree ordinances.
+In 2019, the American Lung Association in Mississippi will continue to educate and advocate state legislators about the benefits of tobacco control policies, including increasing the state's cigarette tax by $1.50 per pack.
+In order to meet the bold goals called for by the Lung Association in Mississippi, state legislators will need to recognize the health and economic burden of tobacco use and exposure to secondhand smoke.
+The Lung Association in Mississippi will continue to work with partners in the Smokefree Mississippi coalition to ensure successful passage and preservation of comprehensive local smokefree ordinances

 Sign up for the latest lung health news delivered right to your inbox.